 $ java -jar ./yb-sample-apps.jar --workload CassandraKeyValue \ --nodes 127.0.0.1:9042 \ --nouuid \ --num_unique_keys 1 \ --num_threads_write 1 \ --num_threads_read 1 \ --value_size 10240 \ --local_reads

-This can be easily seen by refreshing the tablet-servers page, where we will see that the writes are served by a single YB-TServer that is the leader of the tablet for the key
+This can be easily seen by refreshing the tablet-servers page, where you will see that the writes are served by a single YB-TServer that is the leader of the tablet for the key

 key:0 while multiple YB-TServers which are replicas serve the reads.